Slamy/Wiki_MiSTer/Configuration-Files.md

 `vscale_mode=3` use 0.25 steps of scale.

 ### vsync_adjust
 Sets the vsync buffer mode for HDMI output.
+This setting does not affect direct video or analog output from the IO board.

 Some HDMI displays can accept somewhat non-standard signals, allowing for lower display latency with MiSTer.
 It is recommended that you start with a setting of 0, and then try modes 1 and 2 to see if they work with your display or capture device.

-`vsync_adjust=0` Default buffered 60hz HDMI video output, compatible with most HDMI devices.
+`vsync_adjust=0` Default.
+Buffered 60hz HDMI video output, compatible with most HDMI devices.

 `vsync_adjust=1` Adjust output HDMI Vsync to match original Vsync.
-Lower latency, but less compatible.
+Lower latency than 0, but less compatible.

-`vsync_adjust=2` Low latency mode, using the system's native pixel clock.
-This mode usually has less than one frame of latency, but it is the least-compatible mode.
+`vsync_adjust=2` Low-latency mode, using the system's native pixel clock.
+This mode has the lowest latency, but it is the least-compatible mode.

 ### ypbpr
 Use YPbPr signal on VGA output.